 Litres aren't the best metric for measuring how much a backpack fits.

-The official capacity of the Minaal Carry-on 2.0 is 35L, and the official capacity of the Minaal Daily is 21L.
+The official capacity of the Minaal Carry-on 3.0 is 35L, and the official capacity of the Minaal Daily 3.0 is 21L.
+You can see more detail here.

 When you're on a mission to find your ideal backpack, you'll notice that most companies list the volume of their products just like the statement above.
 At first glance, this seems pretty useful.
 Presumably, a 40L bag holds half as much as an 80L bag.
 And that same 40L backpack must fit a lot (say, 10L, perhaps) more gear than a 30L one, surely?

-Unfortunately, measuring bags by litres is far less useful than it seems.
-This is because there isn't a standardised way of measuring volume in the bag and backpack industry.
-As a result, companies can (and do) sometimes misstate or exaggerate the volume of their products -- meaning that in reality, one company's 35L bag can have the same volume as another company's 50L bag.
+Unfortunately, comparing bags by litre ratings is far less useful than it seems.
+This is because many bag and backpack makers don't use the ASTM F2153 standard for measuring their capacity (heads up: we do.)
+As a result, companies can sometimes misstate or exaggerate the volume of their products – meaning that in reality, one company's 35L bag can have the same volume as another company's 50L bag.

 You can trust that a 1L milk carton really contains 1L of milk, but you can't trust that a 50L bag fits 50L of water.
-So unfortunately, we've reached the point where that number is practically meaningless.
+So unfortunately, we've reached the point where that number is almost meaningless for comparing bags from different companies.

 What's the solution?